MiCA

 3.1 My company issues stablecoins

-Stablecoins are tokens that are intended to be used as a means of payment and try to maintain a stable value.
-MiCA knows two types of stablecoins and calls them ART and EMT.
-The difference between them is important.
-When your company issues ART, different obligations apply than when you issue EMT.
-ART refer to different fiduciary currencies (fiat money like the Euro or Dollar), one or more commodities, or one or more crypto-assets, or a combination of these.
-EMTs refer to a single fiduciary currency only.
+Stablecoins are tokens that are intended as a means of payment and seek to maintain a stable value.
+MiCA recognises two types of stablecoins and calls them ART and EMT.
+The difference between these is important.
+When your company issues ARTs, different obligations apply than when you issue EMTs.
+ARTs refer to several official currencies (fiat money like the Euro or Dollar), one or more commodities, or one or more crypto-assets, or a combination of these.
+EMTs refer to only a single official currency.

 3.1.1 ART